getify/You-Dont-Know-JS/scope-closures/ch8.md

 Non-`default` exports are referred to as "named exports."

-The `import` keyword—like `export`, must be used only at the top level of an ESM outside of any blocks or functions—also has a number of variations in syntax.
+The `import` keyword—like `export`, it must be used only at the top level of an ESM outside of any blocks or functions—also has a number of variations in syntax.
 The first is referred to as "named import":

 ```js
 import { getName } from "/path/to/students.js";